PoPETS-AEC/PoPETS_ArtifactNotes/PETS2026/ARTIFACT-APPENDIX.md

 standard deviations in the `output-folder/` directory.
 You will also find there the plots for "Figure F" in `.pdf` format and the table for "Table T" in `.tex` format.
-These can be directly compared to the results reported in the paper, and should not vary by more than 5% from expected results.
+These can be directly compared to the results reported in the paper, and should not quantitatively vary by more than 5% from expected results.

-#### Experiment 3: Name
-...

 ## Limitations (Required for Functional and Reproduced badges, encouraged for Available badge)
 Describe which steps, experiments, results, graphs, tables, etc. are included or